 - The ability to learn from the worker about himself and his work.
 This involved techniques such as observing, listening and questioning.

 - The ability to convey acceptance and support of the worker.
-This involved techniques such as listening, paying attention, using words which recognize the feelings and problems expressed, or which help a worker think about himself and his situation at the situation at the point from which he wants to go.
+This involved techniques such as listening, paying attention, using words which recognize the feelings and problems expressed, or which help a worker think about himself and his situation at the point from which he wants to go.

 - The ability to help a worker learn.
 The techniques involved included questioning, exploring statements, reflecting, exploring a situation, suggesting choices, drawing out more information, more factors, crystallising, summarizing, relating, conceptualizing, using records.
 Questioning in order to help the worker use all these techniques for himself.
 (Tash 1967: 84-5)

-M. Joan Tash’s contribution has to be set in context.
-Following the Albemarle Report, and the establishment of ‘emergency’ one-year training to extend and develop a more professionalized labour force in youth work in England and Wales, there had been debates about the qualities of the new breed of workers emerging from programmes such as National College for the Training of Youth Leaders at Leicester (see Watkins 1972; Davies 1999: 66).
+Joan Tash’s contribution has to be set in context.
+Following the Albemarle Report, and the establishment of ’emergency’ one-year training to extend and develop a more professionalized labour force in youth work in England and Wales, there had been debates about the qualities of the new breed of workers emerging from programmes such as National College for the Training of Youth Leaders at Leicester (see Watkins 1972; Davies 1999: 66).
 Joan Tash’s work on supervision had caught the mood of the time.
 It provided a practical (and ‘evidence-based’) way forward with regard to the support and development of workers in the field.
-The move into two year training programmes with an emphasis upon youth and community work (following the Fairbairn Milson Report [DES 1969] offered new possibilities – and certainly the opportunities that opened up for M. Joan Tash at the YMCA National College were substantial.
+The move into two-year training programmes with an emphasis upon youth and community work (following the Fairbairn Milson Report [DES 1969] offered new possibilities – and certainly the opportunities that opened up for Tash at the YMCA National College were substantial.
 She was able to develop supervision in the context of ‘basic’ training.
 This meant shifting the orientation of the particular programme she was involved in far more towards learning from practice and experience.
 Supervision was a key way of ‘providing a discipline for learning from practice, sometimes helping a worker to learn from “interesting” experience instead of by “bitter” experience’ (Tash 1967: 156).
-As a result supervision was placed alongside group work (see below) as the central means of deepening and enhancing the practice of workers.
-It still remains a core feature of programmes offered by the YMCA George Williams College (as the YMCA National College became known in the mid 1990s).
+As a result, supervision was placed alongside group work (see below) as the central means of deepening and enhancing the practice of workers.
+It remained a core feature of programmes offered by the YMCA George Williams College (as the YMCA National College became known in the mid-1990s) up until it effectively closed in 2020.
 Supervision, as it developed at the College under Tash’s influence, was strongly focused upon reflection on practice and engagement with the worker’s thoughts and feelings.
-For M. Joan Tash, the underlying concern was the experience these student-workers offered young people and the extent to which their interventions helped them to build better relationships and to flourish (Collander-Brown 2005: 106).
+For Joan Tash, the underlying concern was the experience these student-workers offered young people and the extent to which their interventions helped them to build better relationships and to flourish (Collander-Brown 2005: 106).

 I never heard her give a lecture, preferring to teach through small groups.
 She would introduce snippets of theory and then get the group to explore the ideas, often letting the discussion run on before introducing a question that moved the focus on.
 Because she would always insist of your own learning, as distinct from dispensing words of teacherly wisdom, one began to discover the golden secret, of taking responsibility for one’s own learning.
 Allowing the secret to penetrate she helped move the learner from dependency on the teacher to responsibility for the use of the teacher.
 The group almost always came away from sessions wrestling to connect and embed these ideas and examples.